UPCOMING EVENTS!

 From: Northern Arizona Blues Alliance

-Subject: Cottonwood Old Town Center of the Arts - “Ladies Sing the Blues”, March 11 at 7PM
+Subject: Main Street Theatre, Prescott Valley - “Ladies Sing the Blues”, July 28 at 7PM

-The Northern Arizona Blues Alliance (NAZBA) is proud to partner with the Cottonwood Old Town Center of the Arts, presenting the “Ladies Sing the Blues”, on March 11, starting 7PM, featuring three outstanding Blues singers, all with very accomplished Blues backgrounds.
+The Northern Arizona Blues Alliance (NAZBA) is proud to partner with the Main Street Theatre in Prescott Valley, presenting the “Ladies Sing the Blues”, on July 28, starting 7PM, featuring three outstanding Blues singers, all with very accomplished Blues backgrounds.

 Opening the show is soulful songstress, singer-songwriter, and soloist, Jacqui Foreman.
 She favors the classics and covers many well known artists like, Bonnie Raitt, Nina Simone, Janis Joplin, Otis Redding, Tracy Chapman, Jewel, Sheryl Crow, Leon Bridges and Amy Winehouse, all with a taste of Blues interpretation.
 Her original songs are as eclectic in style as her choices in cover songs, using all of her influences and personal and world experiences to weave stories with a positive message of hope and perseverance.
 Her shows incorporate loops of vocal harmonies, beats tapped out on her guitar, shakers, and tambourine, which she layers over while she sings her soul out.
 Her interpretation of old school blues won her the 2019 solo spot for the Northern Arizona Blues Alliance, taking her to compete nationally at the International Blues Challenge in Memphis, TN, in January 2019.
 She also received the opportunity to open with her solo show for British Blues Legend, John Mayall at The Orpheum Theater in Flagstaff, Arizona on January 31, 2020.